FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Advanced_State_Machines.md

 ### Indexer Procedure

 - Constantly check if the bottom breakbeam is triggered.
 Once it is, begin the procedure.
-- At a medium speed, move the ball up until it is outside of the top breakbeam.
-At this point, it may have overshot due to the medium speed and gone to an unknown location
+- At a medium speed, move the ball *up* until it is outside of the top breakbeam.
+At this point, it may have overshot due to the medium speed and gone to an unknown location.
-- At a slow speed, move the ball down until it is touching the top breakbeam again.
+- At a slow speed, move the ball *down* until it is touching the top breakbeam again.
-- Finally, nudge the ball up until it is no longer touching the bottom breakbeam.
+- Finally, nudge the ball *up* until it is no longer touching the bottom breakbeam.

 With this simple setup, we can practically guarantee the ball will be in the same position, while still moving up at a pretty decent speed.
 Additionally, it looks really cool while in action to see the ball settle in place properly.